-If you are sick when you are due to return to work, you should notify the Academy in the normal way and will receive sick pay in line with your entitlements.
+If you are sick when you are due to return to work, you should notify the school in the normal way and will receive sick pay in line with your entitlements.
+Please note this will not count as a return to work.

-3.12 Guidance on Other Maternity Related Issues
+3.12 Guidance on other Maternity Related Issues